simonweniger/agentkit/docs/getting_started/concepts.md

 ## Orchestration

-One of ActionWeaver core feature is orchestration of actions.
+One of Agentkit core feature is orchestration of actions.
 Each action has these two following attributes:

 **Scope**: Each action is confined to its own visibility scope.